 - 6.1.1 Review of current governance structures and practices together with an analysis of decision-making frameworks and resulting outcomes.
-Evidence of key governance arrangements giving assurance of integrity, compliance and alignment with policy will be examined and areas identified where appropriate reform should be initiated. - 6.1.2 A review of Council's policies and procedures for alignment with the NSW local government framework will identify any areas where inconsistencies occur and comparison with expected good practice will produce suggestions for improvement. - 6.1.3 A review of arrangements for the exercise of statutory and decision-making powers by delegation will reveal the manner in which accountability is demonstrated in the appointment and authorisation of delegations for statutory office holders, and recommendations will be made for improvement where appropriate. - 6.1.4 The transparency of Council and organisational decision making will be examined by reference to the opportunities available for the community to be aware of and have access to the Council's decision making processes (including through engagement) and relevant information and records associated therewith, together with avenues for recourse where affected persons are aggrieved by those decisions. - 6.1.5 Given the unique the statutory basis for the Norfolk Island Regional Council, the relationship between the Council and its governing agencies will be assessed for any "dis-connect" or weaknesses in communication and coordination.
+Evidence of key governance arrangements giving assurance of integrity, compliance and alignment with policy will be examined and areas identified where appropriate reform should be initiated. - 6.1.2 A review of Council's policies and procedures for alignment with the NSW local government framework will identify any areas where inconsistencies occur and comparison with expected good practice will produce suggestions for improvement. - 6.1.3 Given the unique the statutory basis for the Norfolk Island Regional Council, the relationship between the Council and its governing agencies will be assessed for any "dis-connect" or weaknesses in communication and coordination.

-FOCUS AREA 6.1.1: GOVERNANCE AND DECISION MAKING FRAMEWORKS
+6.1.1 GOVERNANCE AND DECISION MAKING FRAMEWORKS

-Review of current governance structures and practices together with an analysis of decision-making frameworks and resulting outcomes.
+Review of current governance structures and practices together with an analysis of decisionmaking frameworks and resulting outcomes.
 Evidence of key Governance arrangements giving assurance of integrity, compliance and alignment with policy will be examined and areas identified where appropriate reform should be initiated.

-This section provides a high-level scan of the key elements of the Council's governance framework to establish whether aspects that would be expected of a well-functioning local government are present.
-In particular the focus of this section is on the foundations of the Council's decision-making and how it is informed by community consultation and professional advice.
+This section provides a high-level scan of the key elements of NIRC's governance framework to establish whether aspects that would be expected of a well-functioning local government are present.
+In particular, the focus of this section is on the foundations of NIRC's decision-making and how it is informed by community consultation and professional advice.
 The role of the integrity elements of audit and risk management are also mentioned.

-The results of the scan are evaluated in comparison to good practice models that exist amongst "mainland" local governments and that operate in the context of the reasonable expectations of Government and their Communities.
+The results of the scan are evaluated in comparison to good practice models that exist amongst mainland local governments and that operate in the context of the reasonable expectations of Government and their Communities.

-The principal strategic direction for Norfolk Island is set by the Community Strategic Plan 2016-2026.
-The Council's Governance framework deriving from this primary instrument is predicated on two key objectives articulated in that Plan as per figure X below.
+The principal strategic direction for Norfolk Island is set by the CSP.
+NIRC's Governance framework deriving from this primary instrument is predicated on two key objectives articulated in that Plan as follows: